jronallo/jronallo.github.com/source/_posts/2013-01-13-common-crawl-url-index.markdown

 ## Analyzing the Results

-The results here are interesting as I'm always trying to raise the profile of NCSU Libraries' digital collections.
+The results here are interesting as I'm always trying to raise the discoverability of NCSU Libraries' digital collections.
 At the top of the list is the main web site for NCSU Libraries.
 The hostnames www.lib.ncsu.edu and lib.ncsu.edu both point to the same resources.
-If we unpack that further we find that of the 2427 URLs there, many are for digital collections related pages.
+Looking closer we find that of the 2427 URLs there, many are for digital collections related pages.
 636 are under the [Special Collections Research Center](http://www.lib.ncsu.edu/specialcollections/), and some of these are pages for some legacy collections.
 407 URLs are for pages in our [collection guides](http://www.lib.ncsu.edu/findingaids/) application, many of them for individual guides or, strangely the EAD XML for the guides.
 Some of those collection guides do [link to online digital collections](http://www.lib.ncsu.edu/findingaids/search?onlineContent=true).

 The institutional repository (Dspace instances) is also well represented at the top of this list.
 The [Technical Reports Repository](http://repository.lib.ncsu.edu/dr) accounts for 159 of those URLs, and the [NCSU Institutional Repository](http://repository.lib.ncsu.edu/ir/) accounts for just 3.
 The [digital collections](http://repository.lib.ncsu.edu/collections/) in the repository, mainly special collections, accounts for 626 URLs.
 719 of the 801 repository URLs are directly to the PDFs.
 Evidently the PDFs rank higher than the landing pages.

 NCSU Libraries has been providing [Geospatial Data Services](http://www.lib.ncsu.edu/gis/) and paying attention to SEO for those pages for a long time, so it isn't completely surprising that this directory of files has gotten indexed: <http://geodata.lib.ncsu.edu>.
 (Note that this server may not be accessible from off-campus.)
 Many of the URLs under www.lib.ncsu.edu are also GIS pages, so GIS data services and collections pages are even better represented--and human-friendly--than at first appears.

 Other digital collections projects like [Historical State](http://historicalstate.lib.ncsu.edu/), [Inside Wood](http://insidewood.lib.ncsu.edu/), [North Carolina Architects & Builders](http://ncarchitects.lib.ncsu.edu/), and [NCSU Libraries' Rare and Unique Materials](http://d.lib.ncsu.edu/collections) are represented, but nowhere near exhaustively.
+Historical State now [canonicalizes](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=139066) its URLs for individual resources to point to the Rare and Unique Materials site, but Common Crawl may not be paying attention that that hint.
+(Hopefully, at some point I'll be able to do a similar analysis for historicalstate.lib.nsu.edu as I've done in the following.)

 For <http://d.lib.ncsu.edu> these are the URLs listed: